valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 ### CrisAI research
 CrisAIcilian is a user from discord who has been developing methods for manipulating context, mostly for the purposes of maintaining consistency and staying on scene even with a high randomness value of 1.3.
 Now his research is robust and long enough to get it's own section.
 CrisAIcilian has discovered `Character sheet - ` as an effective header for WI, using an otherwise Zaltys-like format together with it in his test character.
 After roughly 100 rolls he claimed to achieve a 70% success rate on his character traits & actions being mentioned correctly as long as the story input features new letters instead of being a simple `continue`.
 The author speculates this could be a good way to define something akin to `you` for those interested.
 All of the random experimentation and associated pictures can be found on Discord.

-CrisAIcilian is developing an alternative format focusing on consistency and scene building.
-Thus far the format looks like Zaltys with few additions/variations and utilizes both WI and Remember heavily.
-This is exclusively for use without scripting, parts of the format rely on the proper ordering of each data type.
-Cris explains what the format does with comments inside the example he has provided.
-This is what his most recent format from Discord looks like:
+CrisAIcilian is developing an alternative formatting method focusing on consistency and scene building.
+It looks like Zaltys visually with few additions/variations and utilizes both WI and Remember heavily.
+This is exclusively for use without scripting as the method relies on the proper ordering of each data type.
+Cris explains what each part does with comments inside the example he has provided.
+This is what his most recent work from Discord looks like:
 ```
 // The WI section (put this in WI) -
 ⑶	// This unicode number, and its positioning, dramatically improves the AI's ability to process info.
 Theory: the positioning of this number makes the entry less list, more like a "chapter", the AI gets more creative and will utilize traits it normally would rather ignore.}